 All Chapters

-Chapter 07 2026 Coming Soon
+Chapter 05 2026

 Attachment Hacking

 Artificial intelligence is not simply changing the world around us, it’s changing the conditions through which we experience ourselves.
+It’s changing our minds.

 Neuroscientist Joel Pearson, cyberneticist Maia Gould and anthropologist Monty Badami meet on AI that speaks the language of connection, attachment and rewards dependence.